josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-wordpress.md

 Granted, the tech hurdle is higher—not just anybody can code up a static site, and that's not to be discounted—but I can have a live Jamstack site on the web for _absolutely free_ any time I want with Netlify, et al.

-WordPress, for all its myriad benefits, is definitely <em>not</em> the choice if you just want a random side project to live on the web, forever, for minimal personal cost.
+WordPress, for all its myriad benefits, is definitely _not_ the choice if you just want a random side project to live on the web, forever, for minimal personal cost.

 <Callout>WordPress just won't continue to be worth it for everyone all&nbsp;the&nbsp;time.</Callout>